The Information Commissioner’s Office (ICO) hit UK businesses with £42m in data breach fines last year.

 The news highlights the need for businesses to improve their data management policies and secure the data they hold correctly.
 With the COVID-19 pandemic, many companies might have prioritised other areas of their business, forgetting about improvements to their cyber security measures.

-The result, unfortunately, for some, has seen fines of thousands hitting them, alongside the problems caused by the pandemic.
+The result, unfortunately, for some, has seen data breach fines of thousands hitting them, alongside the problems caused by the pandemic.
 Neuways advises implementing a multi-layered Business Continuity & Disaster Recovery plan to ensure that data protection and GDPR guidelines are adhered to.